neelamkoshiya/aws-sagemaker-labs/README.md

 ![Alt text](images/img11.png?raw=true "Notebook")

 ### Step 7: Once the file is loaded, open the notebook by clicking on sentiment-analysis.ipynb.
-Clear the cell output by clicking Cell-->Output-->Clear All.
+Clear the cell output by clicking Cell-->All Output-->Clear .
 ![Alt text](images/img12.png?raw=true "Notebook")
 Save the changes